safespring/web/content/nb/whitepaper/compliant-kubernetes.md

 Due to Cloud Act and other forces that allow foreign entities to access user data, European companies are also more and more migrating their workloads to European providers.

-Compliant Kubernetes is available as a managed service in partnership with Safespring, giving you all the benefits of a modern container platform running in Nordic data centers without you having to care about operations.
+Welkin is available from Elastisys on Safespring Compute, giving you all the benefits of a modern container platform running in Nordic data centers without you having to care about operations.